Individual Therapy for Adults

 753 N 35th St. Suite 304, Seattle, WA 98103

 I have lived in Seattle for 30 years and am a graduate of the Master’s in Counseling program at Saybrook University.
 This program, my years of life experience, and my own experience in therapy at important times, leads me to the practice of helping others through counseling.

 I work with adults, working through anxiety, grief, depression or important life transitions.
 My approach is warm, authentic and relational, drawing on several schools of therapeutic thought in a way that is responsive to you, the client in front of me.
 I enjoy working with anyone who earnestly wishes to learn more about themselves and how our inner and outer worlds interact to create our daily experience.
 In a safe, and trusting therapy relationship there's a chance for our experience of the world, our self concept and our relationships to shift and grow.
 This is what drives my love of this work.

-I have a special interest in how raising a special needs or high need child changes a parent's deeper world.
-I hope to help parents feel less alone in this experience and to discover hope and richness as they navigate this complex, meaningful territory.
+I have a special interest in the experience of facing death and I hope to help people who are navigating this feel less alone, and discover depth, love and richness in this complex, meaningful territory.

 Choosing a therapist can feel daunting and the right fit is important.
 If after speaking on the phone we decide to meet, our first meeting will help us know if we're likely to be a good fit.
 If we decide to continue and explore this further, we will discuss length of therapy, your goals, and other important agreements between us that promote a healthy therapeutic relationship and protect your privacy.
 If we choose not to work together, you won't be charged for this first session.
 I don't currently bill insurance, but maintain a reasonable fee.